Chevrolet Onix: Second generation (2019)

-The Onix is offered in China with a turbocharged, direct-injected 1.0-liter 3-cylinder engine, rated at 92 kW and 180 Nm torque.
+The Onix is offered in China with a turbocharged, direct-injected 1.0-litre 3-cylinder engine, rated at 92 kW and 180 Nm torque.
 Fuel economy is rated at 4.9 L/100 km.
 A naturally aspirated 1.0 L 3-cylinder DVVT engine is also available for the manual 320 trim.
 Brazilian versions resort to port-injection for both the turbocharged and the naturally aspirated versions.

 The first version of the Onix to debut was the Onix Redline.
 It features black exterior trim with red accents, and a two-tone interior.

 The Onix is also produced in Uzbekistan since 2022 by UzAuto Motors.
 Sales began at the end of 2022.

 Markets

 Brazil

 In Brazil, the new sedan debuted in September 2019 as the "Onix Plus", while the hatchback went on sale in November 2019.
 In addition to the LT and LTZ trim levels from the previous generation, a new top-level Premier level was added.
 The Onix Plus was rated 5 stars by Latin NCAP.

+For both body options, the 1.0L indirect injection engines, naturally aspirated and turbocharged (82hp and 116hp), and 6-speed manual and automatic transmissions are available.
+Only the 1.0 Turbo has an automatic transmission option.

+Controversies with the oil-immersed timing belt system of the engines that serve the Onix, Tracker and Montana.

 All versions of new Onix and Onix Plus have 6 airbags, ABS brakes and electronic stability control.

 In 2019, the Chevrolet Onix was the best-selling car model in Brazil, for the fifth consecutive year, with a total of 268,066 sales.
 It was also the best-selling model in Latin America.